 To expedite the review process, authors must submit names of 4 - 6 individuals who are qualified to review their work.
 Include the email address of each potential referee, as much contact information as possible, and why you feel this person is competent to review your work.
 You should not have collaborated with the suggested reviewers at any time in the past five years.
 In our effort to enhance global perspective and communication of science, these individuals should be associated with institutions from as many different regions as possible (Europe, North America, Asia, etc.).
 Exception: Symposium submissions which have been previously reviewed and approved by their Organizing Committee.
+NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.